 Large Eddy Simulation of Turbulent Reacting Flows

-Investigators: John Boerchers, Israel Bonilla, Trevor Fush, Hernando Maldonado Colman, Sydney Rzepka, Philip Satterthwaite, Michael Schroeder, Katie VanderKam, Michael Walker
+Investigators: John Boerchers, Israel Bonilla, Efe Eroz, Trevor Fush, Sydney Rzepka, Philip Satterthwaite, Michael Schroeder, Katie VanderKam, Michael Walker, Matthew Yao

 Large Eddy Simulation (LES) is a high-fidelity approach for the simulation of turbulent reacting (or non-reacting) flows.
 In LES, the governing equations are spatially filtered, and only the large scales of the flow are resolved by the calculations.
 Therefore, the unresolved small scales, which include small scale turbulence, molecular transport, and chemical reactions, must be modeled.
 The majority of our work in LES is in modeling these unresolved phenomena with current emphases on modeling non-adiabatic multi-modal combustion and unification of the modeling of combustion and turbulence.
 Computationally, our capabilities range from geometrically simple laboratory-scale configurations to full-scale practical devices such as gas turbine combustors.